-Pending a determination by the appropriate College Dean, the status of the student will not be altered except for reasons of his/her physical and emotional well-being or for reasons relating to the safety of other students and University personnel.
-Once the College Dean has rendered a decision, the status of the student will not be altered pending determination of a timely appeal by the student, except that the Provost/Chief Operating Officer shall have the discretion and authority to suspend the student or take other action at any time during the appeal process, if consistent with the decision of the College Dean.
+Pending a determination by the appropriate College Dean, the status of the student will not be altered except for reasons of their physical and emotional well-being or for reasons relating to the safety of other students and University personnel.
+Once the College Dean has rendered a decision, the status of the student will not be altered pending determination of a timely appeal by the student, except that the Provost shall have the discretion and authority to suspend the student or take other action at any time during the appeal process, if consistent with the decision of the College Dean.
 The University further reserves the right to withhold the award of any degree at any time a student conduct proceeding is pending against a student.

-Information for Students about Conduct Hearings Involving Alleged Violations of the Standards of Student Conduct (Conduct Hearing Procedures)
+Conduct Process and Procedures: Information for Students about Conduct Hearings Involving Alleged Violations of the Standards of Student Conduct